Places of interest in the surrounding area

-The area around the Linslerhof is full of attractive destinations, as the sights in the Saarland and the further Saar-Lor-Lux region are diverse and offer something for everyone: beautiful towns, museums, monuments and points of historic interest.
-Some destinations in the Rhineland-Palatinate region can also be easily reached from the Linslerhof.
+The area around the Linslerhof is full of attractive excursion destinations, as the sights in Saarland, France and Luxembourg are varied and offer something for every taste: beautiful towns, museums, monuments and historical sights.

-The Völklingen Ironworks were founded in 1873, and were shut down in 1986.
-In 1994, the Völklingen Ironworks were named by UNESCO as the world’s first Industrial Heritage Site in their list of World Cultural Heritage Sites.
+The Völklingen Ironworks is a former ironworks founded in 1873, which was shut down in 1986.
+In 1994, the Völklingen Ironworks was the first industrial monument in the world to be declared a World Heritage Site by UNESCO.

-Today, numerous cultural events and exhibitions are held here.
-Over 200,000 people from all over the world visit this site every year in order to see these imposing industrial ruins.
+Today, numerous cultural events and exhibitions take place here.
+Every year, over 200,000 people from all over the world come to see this imposing industrial ruin.

-(Travel time from the Linslerhof: 20 minutes; recommended visit time: min.
-3 hours)
+(Travel time from Linslerhof: 20 minutes; recommended visiting time: at least 3 hours)

 To the website

-(Travel time from the Linslerhof: 40 minutes; visit time: 4 hours)
+(Travel time from Linslerhof: 30 minutes; museum visit time: approx. 1 hour)

 To the website

-(Travel time from the Linslerhof: 45 minutes; visit time: 4 hours)
+(Travel time from Linslerhof: 40 minutes; visiting time: 4 hours)

 To the website

-Over 100 years ago the teacher Johann Schneider discovered traces of a Roman settlement between Perl-Borg and Oberleuken, and made the first small excavations.
+Over 100 years ago, the teacher Johann Schneider discovered traces of a Roman settlement between Perl-Borg and Oberleuken and carried out the first small excavations.

-It soon became apparent that the remains of one of the largest Roman villas in the Saar-Moselle region was lying hidden here.
-In 1994 the decision was taken to resurrect the entire villa and its estate in accordance with the results of the excavation works and the latest villa research.
-So in the following years, the villa baths and taverna, the manor house with a museum site, the developed courtyard, the living and domestic wing and the gates were all rebuilt.
-Nowadays the site has become one of the most interesting destinations in the Saarland.
-Due to the ongoing works, the appearance of the villa changes almost daily.
-The excavation works spanning a site of over 7.5 hectares are continuing as before.
+It turned out that the remains of one of the largest Roman villa complexes in the Saar-Moselle region are hidden here.
+In 1994, the decision was made to resurrect the entire estate district in accordance with the excavation results and the current state of villa research.
+In the years that followed, the villa baths with tavern, the manor house with museum furnishings, the landscaped courtyard, the residential and farm wing and the gateway were rebuilt.
+The facility is now one of the most interesting excursion destinations in Saarland.
+Due to the ongoing work, the appearance of the villa changes almost daily.
+Excavations continue on an area of over 7.5 hectares.

 To the website